 *If NIV is the ceiling of care, it may be used in these cases, or if there is a plan in place for conversion to tracheal intubation.
 3

-For a full list, refer to the BTS guidelines 2
+For a full list, refer to the BTS guidelines.2

-A full face mask should be trialled first.
+A full-face mask should be trialled first.

-CPAP: Often started at 4cmH2O and gradually increased to reduce hypoxia
+CPAP is often started at 4cm H2O and gradually increased to reduce hypoxia.

 Based on current evidence pressures should not exceed 25cm H2O at any point.

-In order to maintain the pressures, it is important to achieve a good seal with the NIV mask.
+In order to maintain pressures, it is important to achieve a good seal with the NIV mask.

-- Arterial blood gases: Prior to starting, and around 30-60 minutes after any change until stable.
-At a minimum of 1, 4 and 12 hours after initiation.
+Arterial blood gas: performed prior to commencement and 30-60 minutes after any change in settings until the patient is stable (minimum of 1, 4 and 12 hours after initiation).